 Its use also extends to traditional Chinese medicine, and it’s become an important part of western phytotherapy.
-Extracts of greater celandine have exhibited a broad spectrum of anti-inflammatory, antimicrobial, analgesic, and liver protecting activity.
+Extracts of greater celandine have exhibited a broad spectrum of toxicity to harmful organisms as well as liver protecting activity.
 This has led to the inclusion of greater celandine in liver and gallbladder cleansing and support protocols.

 Benefits of Greater Celandine